 - Get your finance approved.

-With this in mind, let’s look at the last step of the buying process – settlement!
+Now it’s time to look at the last step of the buying process in this first home buyer guide– settlement!

 What is included in a contract of sale?

-A standard contract of sale will usually include:
+A standard contract of sale will usually include the following:

 - Certificate of the title information